anharrington/handsonpython/rstP/ifstatements.rst

 More String Methods
 -----------------------

-Here are a few more string methods useful in the next exercises:
+Here are a few more string methods useful in the next exercises, assuming the methods are applied to a string ``s``:

 * *s*\ ``.startswith(`` *pre* ``)``